Nevis: Colonial era

-Despite the Spanish claim, Nevis continued to be a popular stop-over point for English and Dutch ships on their way to the North American continent.
-Captain Bartholomew Gilbert of Plymouth visited the island in 1603, spending two weeks to cut twenty tons of lignum vitae wood.
+Despite the Spanish claim, Nevis continued to be a popular stop over point for English and Dutch ships on their way to North America.
+Captain Bartholomew Gilbert of Plymouth visited the island in 1603, spending two weeks to cut 20 tons of lignum vitae wood.
 Gilbert sailed on to Virginia to seek out survivors of the Roanoke settlement in what is now North Carolina.
-Captain John Smith visited Nevis on his way to Virginia in 1607.
-This was the voyage that founded Jamestown, the first permanent English settlement in the New World.
+Captain John Smith visited Nevis on his way to Virginia in 1607 on the voyage that founded Jamestown, the first permanent English settlement in the New World.

-On 30 August 1620 James VI and I of Scotland and England asserted sovereignty over Nevis by giving a Royal Patent for colonisation to the Earl of Carlisle.
-However, actual European settlement did not happen until 1628, when Anthony Hilton moved from nearby Saint Kitts following a murder plot against him.
-80 other settlers accompanied him, soon boosted by a further 100 settlers from London who had initially hoped to settle Barbuda.
+On 30 August 1620, James I of England asserted sovereignty over Nevis by giving a Royal Patent for colonisation to the Earl of Carlisle.
+However, actual English settlement did not happen until 1628, when Anthony Hilton moved from nearby Saint Kitts following a murder plot against him.
+80 English settlers accompanied him, soon boosted by a further 100 settlers from London who had initially hoped to settle Barbuda.
 Hilton became the first Governor of Nevis.

-After the Treaty of Madrid (1670) between Spain and England, Nevis became the seat of the British colony and the Admiralty Court also sat in Nevis.
-Between 1675 and 1730, the island was the headquarters for the slave trade for the Leeward Islands, with approximately 6,000–7,000 enslaved West Africans passing through en route to other islands each year.
+After the Treaty of Madrid between Spain and England, Nevis became a major part of the English West Indies and an admiralty court also sat in Nevis.
+Between 1675 and 1730, the island was the headquarters for the slave trade to the Leeward Islands, with approximately 6,000–7,000 enslaved West Africans passing through en route to other islands each year.
 The Royal African Company brought all its ships through Nevis.
 A 1678 census shows a community of Irish people – 22% of the population – existing as either indentured servants or freemen.

-Due to the profitable Slave Trade and the high quality of Nevisian sugar cane, Nevis soon became a dominant source of wealth for Great Britain and the slave-owning British plantocracy.
+Due to the profitable slave trade and the high quality of Nevisian sugar cane, Nevis soon became a dominant source of wealth for the colonial slavocracy.
 When the Leeward Islands were separated from Barbados in 1671, Nevis became the seat of the Leeward Islands colony and was given the nickname "Queen of the Caribees".
 It remained the colonial capital for the Leeward Islands until the seat was transferred to Antigua for military reasons in 1698.
-During this period, Nevis was the richest of the British Leeward Islands.
+During this period, Nevis was the richest of the English Leeward Islands.

 Nevis outranked larger islands like Jamaica in sugar production in the late 17th century.
-The planters' wealth on the island is evident in the tax records preserved at the Calendar State Papers in the British Colonial Office Public Records, where the amount of tax collected on the Leeward Islands was recorded.
+The planters' wealth on the island is evident in the tax records preserved at the Calendar State Papers in the Colonial Office's Public Records, where the amount of tax collected on the Leeward Islands was recorded.
 The sums recorded for 1676 as "head tax on slaves", a tax payable in sugar, amounted to 384,600 pounds in Nevis, as opposed to 67,000 each in Antigua and Saint Kitts, 62,500 in Montserrat, and 5,500 total in the other five islands.